-Once you’ve had your crawl space inspected, contact a professional company like Clean Crawls to correct problems, replace insulation and do pest control.
+Once you’ve had your crawl space inspected, contact a professional company like Clean Crawls to correct problems, replace insulation and do animal exclusion.
 Here’s what our owner, Chuck Henrichsen, has to say after talking to a contractor:

 I have a friend who is a general contractor.
 Last week, he called to tell me about a homeowner he worked with.
 This homeowner had an inspector come out and the inspector found a lot of problems with the attic and crawl space, even though in the homeowner’s mind the spaces were not that bad.

 He realized that what most people find acceptable in their own home may not be acceptable to home inspectors.
 The moral of the story is it is likely that an inspector will say you need work done if you are going to sell, so you might as well do a pre-inspection.
 Also, the contractor told me that if work needed to be done on homes for sale, he would definitely call us, since we do the work he doesn’t want to do!

 If you need help making repairs and doing heavy cleaning after an inspection, contact Clean Crawls today.